selfsame/sausageApp/README.md

 	d) fireplace (for secret path from roof)

 2. Get controllers to work on PC (swap axis, for snes controller use buttons for right joystick)
+	a) need a definitive way to sniff the platform and inputs.  controller should be a unified interface.

 3. Sausage control:
 	a) make sure force scales with length